mhoppehh/mhoppehh/README.md

 - 👀 I do snowboarding, hiking, and volleyball in my free time
 -  I'm proficient in Typescript, React, and GraphQL
 - 💞️ I’m looking to collaborate on React / React Native Applications
-- 📫 How to reach me me@mitchellhoppe.dev
+- 📫 How to reach me mitchell.o.hoppe@proton.me